Basic Data Transfer

 Product

-Source and Destination Operands
+for Source and Destination Operands

-Source and Destination Operands
+for Source and Destination Operands

-Atlas A3 training products / Atlas A3 inference products
+Atlas A3 training products/Atlas A3 inference products

-Atlas A2 training products / Atlas A2 inference products
+Atlas A2 training products/Atlas A2 inference products

 Atlas 200I/500 A2 inference products